 Cash back is received in the form of Reward Dollars that can be easily redeemed for statement credits, gift cards, and merchandise.
 Rewards never expire so long as your account remains open and in good standing.
 Added perks of the Blue Cash Preferred® Card from American Express include free ShopRunner membership, extended warranties and damage protection for new eligible purchases.

 - Biggest PRO – Monster everyday rewards program at the supermarket and pump

 - Biggest CON – Lowest bonus on our list

-Chase Sapphire Preferred® Card – If you have $4,000 to spend in the first three months, the Chase Sapphire Preferred® Card has 50,000 bonus points available for you.
-Those 50,000 points are worth $500 in cash, or $625 in airfare because points are worth 25% more when you redeem them through Ultimate Rewards.
+Chase Sapphire Preferred® Card – If you have $4,000 to spend in the first three months, the Chase Sapphire Preferred® Card has 100,000 bonus points available for you.
+Those 100,000 points are worth approximately $1,000 in cash, or $1,250 in airfare because points are worth 25% more when you redeem them through Chase Ultimate Rewards.
 Added bonus; when you add an authorized user and they make a purchase within the first three months, you’ll get another 5,000 bonus points.

 There are no blackout dates or travel restrictions when redeeming rewards with the Chase Sapphire Preferred® Card.
 The rewards program is easy to follow: Double points on travel and dining, single points on every other purchase.
-There is a $95 annual fee associated with this card, but it’s waived for all first year cardholders.
+There is a $95 annual fee associated with this card.

 - Biggest CON – Low (by comparison) everyday rewards program